WalletHub, Financial Company

 @WalletHub

-An insurance score is a number based on your credit history that is intended to predict your likelihood of filing an insurance claim and thereby costing an insurer money.
-Auto insurance scores are also called credit-based insurance scores, and car insurance companies are allowed to take them into account when setting premiums everywhere except for Massachusetts, Hawaii and California.
+An insurance score is a number based on your credit history that is used to predict your likelihood of filing an insurance claim and costing an insurer money.
+Auto insurance scores, also called credit-based insurance scores, can be used to set car insurance premiums everywhere except for Massachusetts, Hawaii and California.

 Insurance scores rely on information from your credit reports and are formulated by three main companies: FICO, LexisNexis, and TransUnion.